-A: Clients are permitted to make three personal phone calls per week commencing on day 8.
-Additional phone calls may be required to arrange aftercare options or personal needs by your case workers.
+A: Clients are permitted to make personal phone calls per week commencing on day 8 using their own mobile phone and only in their own cabin.
 Family and friends are encouraged to contact clients electronically; clients can have limited access to their own ipads, laptops, tablets etc.

 .Q: Can I leave the grounds or get a day pass or overnight leave whilst undertaking the program?

 A: No. The programs are strictly residential and clients are not permitted to leave the grounds without supervision under any circumstances unless otherwise engaged in an external activity as part of the program.
 Day Rehab clients are required to stay onsite until the conclusion of the day’s program.

 Q: Can I have family/friend visitors?

 A: No. Experience shows that clients find it easier to focus on their recovery without family or friend visits or external distractions.
 However, you may be allowed a visit from your caseworker/youth worker/aboriginal health worker/human resources manager if it is therapeutically useful.
 This must be discussed with Bradshaw House management.